Battle of Sekigahara: Battle

-Famous swordsman Yagyū Munenori also reported being participated on the side of Eastern Army, where he later given 2,000 koku in Yamato Province as recognition for his merit in this battle.
+Famous swordsman Yagyū Munenori also reported being participated on the side of Eastern Army, where he was later given 2,000 koku in Yamato Province as recognition for his merit in this battle.

 Western Army defectors

 During the Battle of Sekigahara, several commanders of the Western Army changed sides, allying with the Tokugawa and changing the course of the battle.
 Perhaps the most notable of these defectors was Kobayakawa Hideaki, the nephew of Toyotomi Hideyoshi, whose disgruntlement with his uncle was exploited by the Tokugawa to sway his loyalty.
 Two prevailing theories exist regarding the timeline of Hideaki's defection: